-From the onset, the Gosford City government helped in every possible way, while building firm Raybal - which had initially built the Reptile Park in 1995-96, took a leadership role and dedicated its resources and determination to the enormous task ahead.
+From the onset, the Gosford City council helped in every possible way, while building firm Raybal – which had initially built the Reptile Park in 1995-96, took a leadership role and dedicated its resources and determination to the enormous task ahead.

-Immediately after the fire there was an urgent need to some how reinstate the Park's venom production operations in order to avoid a life-threatening shortfall of antivenom supplies in hospitals Australia-wide.
+Immediately after the fire there was an urgent need to some how reinstate the Australian Reptile Park’s venom production operations in order to avoid a life-threatening shortfall of anti-venom supplies in hospitals Australia-wide.
 The Wyoming Veterinary Clinic generously assisted in providing laboratory space and equipment in order to kick-start for the funnel-web spider venom program.
-The NSW State Government graciously provided a modular building structure to facilitate the snake venom program, and CSL Limited - the producers of Australia's only snake antivenoms, provided critical financial and logistical support.
+The NSW State Government graciously provided a modular building structure to facilitate the snake venom program, and CSL Limited – the producers of Australia’s only snake anti-venoms, provided critical financial and logistical support.
 Many trained people Australia-wide assisted in the collection of approximately 200 venomous snakes as required, and local residents did what they could to provide the male funnel-web spiders required to re-start the program.
 Through the assistance of these parties, and many others, a potentially serious health calamity was averted.

-Although the reopening of the Reptile Park in an abbreviated format was an outstanding achievement, the real work had just begun.
+Although the reopening of the Australian Reptile Park in an abbreviated format was an outstanding achievement, the real work had just begun.
 As soon as the damaged main building was completed in late August, a talented group of designers, sculptors, artists and trades-people were added to the re-development team.
-The concept for the new reptile display area within represented a big departure from traditional zoo-design thinking, and would inevitably be viewed as a bit 'out there'.
-The groundbreaking 'Lost World of Reptiles' bravely sought to do what possibly no zoo had done before - to provide an educational experience that was wrapped in adventure, fun, and above all, a good laugh.
+The concept for the new reptile display area within represented a big departure from traditional zoo-design thinking, and would inevitably be viewed as a bit ‘out there’.
+The ground-breaking ‘Lost World of Reptiles’ bravely sought to do what possibly no zoo had done before – to provide an educational experience that was wrapped in adventure, fun, and above all, a good laugh.